patel-zeel/AAAI22/AuthorResponse.md

 * Mean Standardized Log Loss (MSLL)

-Standardized Log Loss (LL) is log probability of sampling a test data point given univariate normal distribution with mean as predictive mean and variance as predictive variance for the data point.
+Standardized Log Loss (LL) is negative log probability of sampling a test data point given univariate normal distribution with mean as predictive mean and variance as predictive variance for the data point.
 An average of this metric over all the data points is called as Mean Standardized Log Loss (MSLL).

 * [CE (Coverage Error)](https://arxiv.org/pdf/1710.01720v1.pdf)